Dewforte/bitcoin-prediction/README.md

 This project predicts Bitcoin prices using LSTM neural networks.

 ## Setup
-1. Install Docker and Docker Compose
+1. Install Docker
 2. Clone this repository
-3. Create a .env file with your API key
+3. Build the Docker image: `docker build -t bitcoin-predictor .`
-4. Run `docker-compose up --build`
+4. Run the container: `docker run bitcoin-predictor`

 ## Usage
 The script will automatically fetch data, train the model, and make predictions.

-## Configuration
-Adjust parameters in config.yaml to modify the model behavior.